aritrash/GenAI/README.md

 This is a demo of a machine learning model I created using GitHub Copilot that accurately predicts the class or species of the Iris flower using information such as sepal length, width, petal length and width.
 This demo uses the Iris Database to create a dataframe.
 Firstly pandas is used to create the dataframe, then seaborn and matplotlib to plot kde and histogram plots.
-This data is used to train a machine learning model of the randomforestgenerator algorithm using scikit-learn.
+This data is used to train a machine learning model of the RandomForestClassifier (random state=42) algorithm using scikit-learn.